TERMS AND CONDITIONS

-The shortlisted entrants will be judged on the following criteria:
+Shortlisted entrants will be judged on the following criteria:

-skill of compositional techniques
+Skilful use of compositional techniques

 Should a shortlisted entrant not be available after reasonable attempts to contact him/her, the NCEM reserves the right to select another entrant to attend the workshop or – where applicable – to be awarded the prize.

 The NCEM’s selection of the winners is final and no correspondence will be entered into.

 Accommodation will be provided by the NCEM for the workshop and performance, and reasonable transport costs reimbursed, for the shortlisted entrants and for one parent/guardian of those under the age of 18.

 The prize offered is a performance by the Consone Quartet of the winning pieces in a public concert.
 The concert will take place on Sunday 26 June 2022 at Boughton Aluph church, Kent as part of Stour Music.
 The concert will be recorded for future broadcast by BBC Radio 3.
 Should the prize not be able to be delivered in the form stated above and/or at the date stated above, NCEM/partners reserve the right to award a suitable alternative.

 There will be no cash equivalent and the prize cannot be transferred.